How to convert a matplotlib figure to a numpy array or a PIL image

 Tutorials

-Reading a NetCDF file with Matlab and R
+Reading a NetCDF file with Python, Matlab and R

 Language/Format: MATLAB